GincoAutomation/server/architecture.md

   }
 }
 ```
+State of all the devices will be kept in the system as a state object so that a state change doesnt have to result in a read write cycle to a file.

 ## Events:
 An event is a message send (broadcast) on the bus (both CAN bus as well websockets to all clients) that something has happened.
 E.g. the state of a device has changed.